1648

 He was the founder and first captain of Hallam FC, the world’s second oldest football club.
 He later became president of Sheffield Football Association, being pivotal in developing the first universal set of rules for association football.

 Born in the town in 1830, he was baptised by Sunderland at Penistone Church and then educated by him some years later.
-Shaw became very adept at football Sunderland had introduced at the school.
+Shaw became very adept at the football Sunderland had introduced at the school.
 But it was after leaving school that he began to show sporting prowess.

 Dransfield had a young son called John Ness who, many years later while writing history books about Penistone, recalled watching John Shaw playing football on the field opposite his father’s office.

 Shaw married in 1853 and moved to Sheffield where he assumed the middle name Charles in a bid to raise his business profile as a law stationer.
+The 23-year-old still wanted to play football alongside his business venture, so he organised informal kickabouts with other young professionals on East Bank Park.

-His skills became regarded as the informal predecessor of Sheffield FC.
+This has since been regarded as the informal predecessor of Sheffield FC.
 Sides were chosen on an ad-hoc basis, sometimes in alphabetical order.

 A more structured approach came in 1857 with the formation of the world’s first football club, Sheffield FC by Nathaniel Creswick and William Prest.
-John Charles Shaw became a member in 1859 and some people, including John Ness Dransfield, claim he was the first captain.
+John Charles Shaw became a member in 1859 and some people, including John Ness himself, claim he was the first captain.

+In 1867, Hallam beat Norfolk to claim the world’s first football trophy, the Youdan Cup, Shaw captaining the side.
 That same year, Shaw was a member of the organising committee that led to the formation of Sheffield Football Association.
-In 1868 he was made vice-president, being promoted to president the following year, a position he held for 14 years.
-During his tenure, he redrafted an agreement with Charles Alcock of London FA in 1877 regarding the rules of football.
+In 1868 he was made Vice-President, being promoted to President the following year, a position he held for 14 years.

-The most crucial development in 1877 was the central role in the making of the modern game of association football, prior to the onset of professionalism and leagues.
 John Charles Shaw straddled these two decades being at the forefront of this development and was a continuous presence helping to influence and shape the evolution of the game.
+The two decades between 1857 and 1877 are the most crucial in the making of the modern game of association football.

 John Marsh

 John Marsh became a cornerstone of football in Sheffield.
-One of his most notable achievements is that he founded the Wednesday in 1867 and was the club’s first captain.
+One of his most notable achievements is that he founded The Wednesday in 1867 and was the club’s first captain.

-While John Marsh didn’t play in the Hallam vs Sheffield FC games of the early 1860s, he did compete in the Youdan Trophy in 1867.
-Mackenzie FC.
+While John Marsh didn’t play in the Hallam vs Sheffield FC games of the early 1860s, he did compete in the Youdan Trophy in 1867 for Mackenzie FC.
 Though they narrowly missed out on the final, the press called Marsh the most outstanding player and he was quickly recognised as one of the city’s top footballers.

-Marsh was selected as captain and secretary and stayed with the Wednesday for the first seven seasons.
-Under his captaincy, the Wednesday won the Cromwell Cup in their debut season.
+Marsh was selected as captain and secretary and stayed with The Wednesday for the first seven seasons.
+Under his captaincy, The Wednesday won the Cromwell Cup in their debut season.

-In the 1870s, Marsh was selected for the Sheffield FA’s representative team and was voted as captain in recognition of his ability and organisational command.
-They beat a London FA team 3–1, facing off against nine FA Cup winning players.
+In the 1870s, Marsh was selected for the Sheffield FA’s representative team and was voted captain in recognition of his ability and organisational command.
+They beat a London FA team 3-1, facing off against nine FA Cup winning players.

-However, football was never far from his mind.
-He quickly established Thurstone Crystal Palace FC, the first club founded in the Barnsley area.
-But while playing against Fr Vale in 1876, he broke his arm; the break didn’t set or heal properly.
+In 1874, Marsh resigned from both the Wednesday and Sheffield representative team after the death of his sister, Susannah.
+He moved back to Thurlstone to run the family pub, The Crystal Palace.
+He quickly established Thurlstone Crystal Palace FC, the first club founded in the Barnsley area.
+But while playing against Fir Vale in 1876, he broke his arm; the break didn't set or heal properly.

 Marsh’s inability to recover from this injury combined with a slump in the pub trade caused him to lapse into depression.
-His company went into liquidation and he was declared bankrupt in 1880.
+His company went into liquidation and he was declared bankrupt in January 1880.
 He died a month later aged 37 and is buried at Penistone Church.

 The Inspirational Story of a Grassroots Football Club - Penistone Church FC